andrewcarreiro/TweetAnalyzer/readme.md

 - **help** View this file.
 - **search** Execute a long-running scraper on a given search
 - **sockpuppet** Identify patterns in dummy account usage

+##Issues
+- scraper is bugged and cannot yet run continuously.